Visualize a multispectral satellite image

 PlanetScope image in Natural color

-The spectral profiles generated with that image will also be more limited.
-You'll compare the spectral profile graphs for the two images.
+You'll now compare the spectral profile charts for the two images.

 7. In the Contents pane, under PlanetScope_2024_08_13.tif, right-click Spectral Profile – PlanetScope and choose Open.